 (c) The indemnifying party agrees to defend the other Party against Claims and to pay all reasonable Legal Costs, settlement payments, and any damages awarded or resulting from such Claims.
 The indemnified party shall promptly notify the indemnifying party in writing of such Claims.

 12.12.
 Forward Contract.
-This Agreement shall constitute a “forward contract” under and in all Bankruptcy Proceedings and will be treated similarly under and in all Bankruptcy Proceedings (regardless of the jurisdiction of application or competence of such law), rulings, orders, directives or pronouncements, made pursuant thereto.
+This Agreement shall constitute a “forward contract,” and the Parties constitute “forward contract merchants,” under and in all Bankruptcy Proceedings and will be treated similarly under and in all Bankruptcy Proceedings (regardless of the jurisdiction of application or competence of such law), rulings, orders, directives or pronouncements, made pursuant thereto.

 IN WITNESS WHEREOF, the Parties hereto have made and executed this Master Agreement, signed by their respective duly authorized officers or individuals, as of the Effective Date.